smoltcp-rs/smoltcp/README.md

   * 802.1Q is not supported.
   * Jumbo frames are not supported.
   * CRC calculation is not supported.
-  * ARP packets are not supported.
+  * ARP packets are supported.
   * ARP probes or announcements are not supported.

 ### IP layer